A Minimal Formulation of Session Types: The Sessions of Trios in Concert: Abstract

 \section{Abstract}

 Session types are a type-based approach to the verification of message-passing programs.
-They specify communication structures essential for program correctness; a session type says what and when should be exchanged through a channel.
-Central to session-typed languages are \emph{sequencing} constructs in types and processes that explicitly specify the order of actions in a protocol.
+They specify communication structures essential to enforcing program correctness; by relying on \emph{sequencing} constructs, a session type can precisely describe the intended order of communication actions through a channel.

-In this paper we study session types without sequencing.
-The resulting framework of \emph{minimal} session types is arguably the simplest form of session types one could conceive.
-In the context of a core process calculus with sessions and higher-order concurrency (abstraction-passing), we establish two main technical results.
+In this paper we study a fragment of session types that makes a very limited use of sequencing; we call it \emph{minimal} session types.
+In the context of a core process calculus with sessions and higher-order concurrency, we establish two technical results.
 First, we prove that every process $P$ typable with standard session types can be compiled down into a process $\D{P}$ typable with minimal session types.
 Second, we prove that $P$ and $\D{P}$ are behaviorally equivalent.
-These results indicate that having sequencing constructs in processes and session types is convenient but \emph{redundant}: only sequentiality in processes is truly indispensable, as it can correctly codify sequentiality in types.
+These results show that having sequencing in both processes and session types is convenient, but that only sequencing in processes is truly indispensable, as it can correctly codify sequencing in types.

-Our developments draw inspiration from work by Parrow on behavior-preserving decompositions of untyped processes.
-By casting Parrow's results in the realm of typed processes, our developments reveal a conceptually simple formulation of session types and a principled avenue to the integration of session types into programming languages without sequencing in types.
+Our developments draw inspiration from work by Parrow on behavior-preserving decompositions of untyped processes using \emph{trios}, i.e., processes with exactly three nested prefixes.
+By casting Parrow's approach in the realm of typed processes, our developments reveal a conceptually simple formulation of session types, supported by static and dynamic correctness results.